HaleyNicole126/people-net/README.md

   To install this project run `npm i` from the root directory which will install the necessary dependencies, including Express.js and Mongoose.

   ## Usage
   To start the server, run `npm start`.
-Then the database can be accessed from Insomnia.
+Then, the database can be accessed from Insomnia.

   ## Contributing
   If you are interested in contributing to this product, please contact me using the information in the "Questions" section below.